Bob Dylan's 1965-66 Singles

 According to Billboard, Note Columbia's West Coast factory in Santa Maria, California, pressed 17,000 copies with the wrong song; many - perhaps all - of these went out to radio stations and stores in the western states.
 Note What we don't know is how many copies were snapped up by Dylan fans before Columbia recalled the single.
 Certainly the mis-pressed single is not as rare as has often been assumed.
 The mistakenly released mono mix of "Crawl Out" has never been issued on CD, but a 2015 stereo mix of this version (Take 17 from 30 July) was included in both the Deluxe and Collector's Editions of The Bootleg Series Vol.12: The Cutting Edge 1965-1966.

 The corrected single went on to peak at No.7 in the Billboard chart in late October.
-In England it was released in early-to-mid October, though without the picture sleeve it had been given in the US; it reached No.8 (No.12 in NME) by the beginning of December.
+In England it was released in early-to-mid October, though without the picture sleeve it had been given in the US; its highest ranking was No.8 in Record Retailer at the beginning of December.